enklu/enklu.github.io/docs/API/Touch.md

 title: Touch
 ---

 The `touch` system is a higher-level system that combines elements and gestures.
-It is useful for registering for determining if a user touches an element with their finger.
+It is useful for registering if a user touches an element with their finger.

 ```javascript
 var touch = require('touch');